 - Video Games are limited to 2 per patron

 - Youth Playaway Views are limited to 3 per patron

 - At staff discretion, limits may apply to seasonal materials.

 All materials can be reserved in person, over the telephone, or online, with the exception of Express materials.
 Reserved items will be held for the patron for 3 days.

 Library materials can be returned inside the library at the Service Desk, in the book drop chutes in the Library atrium, in the automated book drop located in the exterior wall just next to the main entrance (nearest the Community Center), or in the drive-up book drop on the State Street side of the Library.

-The borrower is responsible for lost or damaged material.
-Maximum fine is the replacement cost of the material plus a $5.00 processing fee.
-Fees for damaged materials are determined by the department head.
+The borrower is responsible for lost or damaged materials.
+The maximum charge is the replacement cost of the material.
+Fees for lost or damaged materials are determined by the department head.

-You may pay fines online.
+You may pay fines and replacement fees online.
 To do this, visit our catalog page and log into your account.
 Once logged in, click on the fines tab and then click on “Make a Payment.”
 Fines must exceed $1 in order to make a payment through our online system.

 Extended Loan Periods

 Materials that can be renewed can be checked out for an extended loan period approved at the circulation desk under certain circumstances such as vacations or special programs.
 For more information, please see >CFPL Policy: Extended Loan